emre-buruk007/learning-phase/README.md

 # learning-phase
-This will be the project which I am planing to use as my learning project, everything new I shall practice here first.(I am still new to coding)
+This will be the project which I am planing to use as my learning project, everything new I shall practice here first.(I am still new to coding, so go easy on me please :D )